Research and Outreach Highlights

 We've produced a number of videos (also available on YouTubeabout our research and outreach efforts.
 We’ve also recorded several of our events.
 In addition, there are also a number of video and PDF highlights available from our previous research project, Alaska ACE.

-- Fire & Ice Project Overview is a brief animated introduction to our current research project.
+- Fire & Ice Project Overview: a brief animated introduction to our current research project

 - The McKinley Fire - Rebuilding and Lessons Learned: Area residents and fire crews discuss the 2019 McKinley Fire and what they've learned from the experience